 By consolidating knowledge and expertise scattered across countries, the ERNs will give Reference Centers access to a much larger pool of expertise.
 This will result in better chances for patients to receive an accurate diagnosis and advice on the best treatment for their specific condition.

 ERNs are not directly accessible to individual patients.
 However, with the patients’ consent and in accordance with the rules of their national health system, patient cases can be referred to the relevant ERN member in their country by their Reference Center.

 Working together with Member States, the medical community and patient organisations, the Commission has taken a leading role to develop this unique ERN model: for the first time in healthcare, a formal structure of voluntary collaboration between Reference Centers across the EU has been created for the direct benefit of the patient.

 The first wave of ERNs already covers the majority of disease groups, including bone disorders, haematological diseases, childhood cancer and immunodeficiency.

 Cross-border Healthcare directive

 ERNs are being set up under the 2011 Directive on patients’ rights in cross-border healthcare.
 This Directive also makes it easier for patients to access information on healthcare and thus increase their treatment options.

 European Patient Advocacy Group (ePAG)

 The first ERNs will be up and running in 2017.
-Further calls for new healthcare providers to join the existing Networks, as well as calls for new ERNs, will follow.
+Further calls for new Reference Centers to join the existing Networks, as well as calls for new ERNs, will follow.